timothypratley/happyapi/docs/DESIGN.md

 There's a retry library, is it enough?

+Exceptions vs Errors (Having to deal with both sucks, but they are different, kind of? not really)

+#### Response comprehension

+1. Specification in documentation.
+2. Throw errors?
+3. unwrap items?

 #### Concurrency

 This is maybe just error handling and rate maximization?
 Or a task system?
 Or something else?